liamzdenek/sourcegraph-application/memory-bank/progress.md

 17. **Environment Variable Injection**:
     - Frontend needs environment variables injected at build time
     - Mitigation: Use BucketDeployment with custom bundling to inject variables

+18. **Type Safety in Frontend Components**:
+    - API responses may have optional properties that need to be handled
+    - Mitigation: Updated components to handle optional properties with null checks and fallbacks

+19. **Dependency Management in Frontend**:
+    - Some dependencies like syntax highlighter may be missing
+    - Mitigation: Install required dependencies and update package.json

 ## Next Milestone